learn-co-curriculum/ruby-project-mode-guideline/README.md

 ---
   tags: project, meta
-  language: ruby
+  language: english, ruby
   resources: 2
 ---

-# So you're starting a Ruby on Rails project at Flatiron School
+# Web Development Project Mode Guideline

 ## Introduction and Objectives

-The last few weeks of the Flatiron Ruby semester include a project mode where students get to work on building real applications.
-The goal of this period is to expose students to actual problems that arise when building and teach them how to manage a project.
+The last few weeks of the Flatiron semester are called 'project mode.'
+You'll be building real applications.
+The goal of this period is to expose you to actual problems that arise when building and teach you how to manage a big project.
 The goal of the projects is not to launch a massively popular social network or startup, but rather, just to learn.

 >Education is an admirable thing, but it is well to remember from time to time that nothing that is worth knowing can be taught.
 >